Restrictive covenants and non-competition clauses prevent ex-employees and contractors from doing things they are otherwise entitled to do.

 Non-compete clauses are only one type of restrictive covenant.
 There are others.

-They’re used in contracts to protect a business – usually after the legal relationship has ended: by termination of a contract.
+They’re used in contracts to protect a business – usually after the legal relationship has ended: post termination.

 - employment contracts